deftjs/DeftJS/README.md

 	* [Robotlegs](http://www.robotlegs.org/)
 	* [Swift Suspenders](https://github.com/tschneidereit/SwiftSuspenders)
 	* [AngularJS](http://angularjs.org/)
+* The Promises/A+ Community
+	* [Kris Zyp](https://github.com/kriszyp), who proposed the original [Common JS Promises/A Specification](http://wiki.commonjs.org/wiki/Promises/A) and created [node-promise](https://github.com/kriszyp/node-promise) and [promised-io](https://github.com/kriszyp/promised-io),
+	* [Domenic Denicola](https://github.com/domenic) for the [Promises/A+ Specification](https://github.com/promises-aplus/promises-spec) and [Promises/A+ Compliance Test Suite](https://github.com/promises-aplus/promises-tests), [mocha-as-promised](https://github.com/domenic/mocha-as-promised), [chai-as-promised](https://github.com/domenic/chai-as-promised), and for his work with:
+	* [Kris Kowal](https://github.com/kriskowal), who created [q](https://github.com/kriskowal/q), a JavaScript promise library that pioneered many of the practices now codified in the [Promises/A+ Specification](https://github.com/promises-aplus/promises-spec),
+	* [Brian Cavalier](https://github.com/briancavalier) for his contributions to the [Promises/A+ Specification](https://github.com/promises-aplus/promises-spec) and [Promises/A+ Compliance Test Suite](https://github.com/promises-aplus/promises-tests), the inspiration that [avow.js](https://github.com/briancavalier/avow) provided, and for permitting us to derive some of the utility methods from [when.js](https://github.com/cujojs/when) (with [John Hann](https://github.com/unscriptable)).
 * Special thanks to:
 	* [Jason Barry](http://dribbble.com/artifactdesign) for creating the Deft JS logo.
 	* [Thomas Burleson](http://twitter.com/thomasburleson) for beta-testing and providing feedback on view controllers and promises.